sophia-zube/incari-doc/toolbox/flow-control/indexswitch.md

 ![The Index Switch Node.](../../.gitbook/assets/indexswitch.png)

 The **Index Switch Node** takes an **Int** as input and compares it to the value of`Index: value`, returning true or false.
-This could be used, for example, for enabling or disabling features in a user interface based on the output of a function.
+This could be used, for example, for enabling or disabling features in a *User Interface* based on the output of a function.

 ## Attributes